 The kidneys are a key part in keeping serum acid in balance.
 When blood acid is too high and the kidneys don't have the ability to reduce this acid, metabolic acidosis can occur.
 Uncontrolled metabolic acidosis has been clinically proven to further damage the kidneys, causing a faster decline in kidney function.
 Controlling Metabolic Acidosis is one of the most profound factors in slowing the progression of CKD.

 Metabolic acidosis in chronic kidney disease is diagnosed with a routine blood test which is included as part of the kidney function panel or metabolic panel.
-The test is called many things including serum bicarbonate, Total CO2,TCO2, CO2 or Carbon Dioxide.
+The test is called many things including serum TCO2, Total CO2,TCO2, CO2, or Carbon Dioxide.
 All of these tests are measuring the amount of bicarbonate in the serum.
-The optimal value of bicarbonate (or Total CO2) ranges between 23-29 meq/L. A serum bicarbonate of less than 22 meq/L in individuals with kidney disease is usually considered significant enough to require treatment with an acid buffering agent such as sodium bicarbonate the active ingredient in enteric coated Bicarbi.
+The optimal value of bicarbonate (or Total CO2) ranges between 23-29 meq/L. A serum TCO2 of less than 22 meq/L in individuals with kidney disease is usually considered significant enough to require treatment with an acid buffering agent such as sodium bicarbonate the active ingredient in enteric coated Bicarbi.

 Correcting elevated serum acid levels can slow kidney disease and the loss of kidney function.